 Other examples of books and records violations might include writing off a bribe as “travel expenses” or “petty cash.”

 In order for a payment or transaction to be considered a violation of the FCPA, a number of specific factors have to be met.
-The following terms help explain what those factors are and how they relate to the FCPA’s anti-bribery provisions, but you can also visit our more comprehensive FCPA terms and definitions page for a more detailed description of these terms.
+The following terms help explain what those factors are and how they relate to the FCPA’s anti-bribery provisions, but this more comprehensive FCPA terms and definitions page provides a more detailed description of these terms.

 “Corruptly” – In order to show a violation of the FCPA, it must be proven that the payment, offer, or promise to pay was made “corruptly,” or clearly “intended to induce the recipient to misuse his official position.”